Seth141/Writer_unblock/README.md

 Finding yourself stuck at a conceptual stage?

+Spinning your wheels needlessly on a segment of text and staring into a cyclic void?

 Alter the prompt within interact.py and run the code as many times as you wish.

-Generate interestign permutations and harvest ideas.
+Generate interesting permutations and harvest ideas.

 Get unblocked.